Managing Harms: Programs and Initiatives

 • Continue ESA’s “Don’t Work on Energized Equipment” campaigns and target powerline safety campaigns to specific construction sectors (haulage, arborists).

-• Promote safety messages to our contractor community, LDCs and partners using traditional and digital/social media.
+• Promote safety messages to our contractor community, LDCs and partners using traditional and digital/social media, including our website, and social channels like Twitter, Facebook, Instagram, and LinkedIn.

 • Integrate electrical safety education into ESA’s available training courses, such as the Pre-Master’s course and other safety and technical training courses.